veselle/veselle/content/posts/discord-straw.md

 But I'm still capable.
 Maybe I *can* do something about HDG's inherent unfairness towards "doms", if I ever finish the Unisyn, though...

 Until then, hopefully it's an era of self-improvement, actually, for real this time, maybe.
 But that's next year.
-For now, I'll just enjoy my [paranoid Christmas](https://www.youtube.com/watch?v=tbkBISkws64).
+For now, I'll just enjoy my [paranoid Christmas](https://www.youtube.com/watch?v=tbkBISkws64) feeling 14 years old and helpless once again.